d-davidson/OrchidAPI/api-doc.md

 - `wait_thres` - The max time allowed (milliseconds) to wait for media to start playing or to bridge a media gap.

-  transport : Mode for transmitting frames: [http, websocket-base64].
+- `transport` - Mode for transmitting frames: [http, websocket-base64].

 <a id="orchid_api.OrchidAPI.get_lbm_stream"></a>